 Due to turnover within the finance department, there were timing variances with several transactions.
-This has been eliminated and processes established to insure accurate timing and reporting of transactions moving forward.
-In addition, the district accounting and finance department's size, creates challenges with segregation of duties; however, the district has started utilizing other staff in order to provide the review and oversight of the financial process to increase our internal controls and hopefully eliminate this weakness.
+This has been eliminated and processes are being established to insure more accurate timing and reporting of transactions moving forward.
+In addition, the district accounting and finance department's size, creates challenges with segregation of duties; however, the district is working to utilize other staff in order to provide the review and oversight of the financial process to increase our internal controls and hopefully eliminate this weakness.
+We are also considering updated software to improve our procedures and overall finance function.